Advertiser Disclosure

 JSX Charter Flights

-In addition to scheduled, seasonal, and pop-up flights, JSX offers the ability to charter shuttle flights, whether you’re looking to travel for a corporate event or convention.
+In addition to scheduled, seasonal, and pop-up flights, JSX offers charters for shuttle flights, whether you’re looking to travel for a corporate event or convention.

-Each of JSX’s charter aircraft is equipped with 30 seats, each with 36 inches of pitch, 2 JSX pilots, full flight attendant service, complimentary snacks and beverages, and extra soundproofing.
+Each of JSX’s charter aircraft is equipped with 30 seats, each with 36 inches of pitch.
+A JSX charter plane comes with 2 JSX pilots, full flight attendant service, complimentary snacks and beverages, and extra soundproofing.

 JSX Pricing